-Risk Category A Low Risk, can be included in Safety Statement, with additional control

-Low risk activities e.g. measures mentioned in Appendix 4

-office work, teaching

-preparation, or non-

-hazardous laboratory

-work, carried out on
+Low risk activities e.g. office work, teaching preparation, or non-hazardous laboratory work, carried out on campus

-campus

 Specifically, Category A would be assigned to those working in an office environment, possibly at weekends when less people are around.
 The protection of lone workers can be described in the local safety statement which may include the requirements: